osisoft/Edge-Data-Store-Docs/content/overview/adh-egress-quick-start.md

 # AVEVA Data Hub egress quick start

-Data egress provides a mechanism to transfer data to AVEVA Data Hub using OMF messages through a PI Web API endpoint.
+Data egress provides a mechanism to transfer data to AVEVA Data Hub using OMF messages.
 To get started sending data stored in Edge Data Store to AVEVA Data Hub, configure an AVEVA Data Hub destination and configure periodic egress to use that destination.

 ## AVEVA Data Hub destinations